infraflakes/kiru/README.md

 | `kiru version` | print the version |

 Start with `kiru status`.
 It never runs anything, just tells you whether your config is sound.

+`kiru run` works without a `kiru.toml` too: commands then run in the directory you invoke kiru from, with the default shell.
+The one command that requires the toml is `kiru sync` - it has nothing to do without repos to clone.

 Flags follow one rule: `-c` points at a config, `-p` at a `kirufile`.
 Only the flags a command actually needs exist.
 Defaults are `~/.config/kiru/kiru.toml` for `-c` and `~/.config/kiru/kirufile` for `-p`; `compile -c` defaults to `~/.config/kiru/main.kiru`.